The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

 - Each team member should code at least one endpoint.
 - Make sure each endpoint in the file has a doc string and that it explains the endpoint, and names the team member who implemented it.

 To achieve a perfect mark you must implement all endpoints, account for errors, and present your powerpoint.
 Grading will be done at the discretion of the instructor.
+Be sure to include the different systems your API connects too and how they were used by your API.